-I’ll then move onto moisturizer.
-I tend to opt for heavy moisturizing in the form of a face balm or heavy facial oil.
+I’ll then move on to moisturizer.
+I tend to opt for heavy moisturizing with a face balm or heavy facial oil.
 I rarely use creams as I feel my skin reacts better to whole plant oil.

-I’ll add the oil by patting it on my face and then massaging in to the skin with upward strokes.
+I’ll add the oil by patting it on my face and then massaging it into the skin with upward strokes.
 I tend to take a few minutes on this process.
-This helps to work the product into my skin and I feel pampered with a mini-facial massage.
+This helps to work the product into my skin, and I feel pampered with a mini-facial massage.

-If I’m using a balm, I’ll warm it up in my hands first, by rubbing it in between my hands, in order to get it into a more oily consistency, and then continue as mentioned above.
+If I’m using a balm, I’ll warm it up in my hands first, by rubbing it in between them, to get it into a more oily consistency, and then continue as mentioned above.